simphotonics/generic_enum/README.md

 ## Update

 As of [`generic_enum 0.3.0`][generic_enum] it is not longer required to extend `GenericEnum`.
 In fact, this class have been removed.
-The package uses [`extension-methods`][extension-methods], a change that greatly simplifies the code-generation process and reduces the required boiler-plate.
+The package now uses [`extension-methods`][extension-methods], a change that greatly simplifies the code-generation process and reduces the required boiler-plate.

 It is recommended to define a standard Dart enumeration and an extension that provides a